 British composer Brian Eno’s Ambient 1/Music for Airports, available here on Spotify.

-What are triggers for your loved one and how can you work to avoid them?
+What are triggers (e.g., situations that bring about a behavioral or emotional crisis moment) for your loved one and how can you work to avoid them?

 Other people in our community have shared the following advice